ClemensHofstadler/operator_gb/README.md

 ### Using the package without installation

-**Note**: This way of using the package requires the library `pyahocorasick` to be already installed (or at least visible to Sage).
+**Note**: This way of using the package requires the library `pyahocorasick` to be already installed (or at least visible to Sage) and the executable of `CaDiCaL` to be placed in the `src` folder of `operator_gb` (required for the the computation of matrix ceritifcates)

 To use operator_gb directly from a git checkout (without installation), run